Simulate an artificial image#

 You can play with different combinations of all parameters.
 Change each of them independently to build intuition on how these parameters affect the final image.
 You might have to wait a few seconds each time you change the parameters.

 This does not run directly on this website.
 You can download the notebook and run it locally, or run it on Google Colab.
+It might be quite slow (depending on the machine).

-from ipywidgets import interactive, interact
+from ipywidgets import interactive, BoundedFloatText

-def complete_image(bias_level=1100, read=10.0, gain=1, dark=0.1,
+def complete_image(bias_level=1100, read=10.0, gain=1.0, dark=0.1,

 exposure=300, sky_counts_per_sec=0.3,